- Chart

 Disclaimers:

-This analysis is based on publicly available information and may not be exhaustive.
-Financial data and market share figures are estimates and subject to change.
-This information is for informational purposes only and should not be considered financial advice.
+This JSON output is for informational purposes only and does not constitute financial advice.
+Data is based on publicly available information and may not be exhaustive or perfectly up-to-date.
+Market share figures are estimates and can vary depending on the source and methodology.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.